Trump recorded discussing paying for Playboy model's story

 The audio is muffled, but Trump can be heard saying “pay with cash,” though it isn’t clear if he is suggesting to pay with cash or not to pay with cash.
 Cohen immediately says, “No, no, no” and Trump can then be heard saying, “check.”

-Trump’s current attorney, Rudy Giuliani, told The Associated Press that he’s had an expert enhance the recording and the president says “don’t pay with cash.”
+Trump’s current attorney, Rudy Giuliani, told The Associated Press that he’s had an expert, who he did not name, enhance the recording and the president says “don’t pay with cash.”

 “It clearly indicates that the president did not want to pay with cash.
 Suggesting otherwise is ridiculous and is inconsistent with the rest of the conversation, during which it was discussed doing it through a corporation,” Giuliani said.